 People rely on the products that they buy to be dependable and to work correctly.
 However, that is not always the case, as products frequently turn out to be defective.
 If a defective product causes injuries and damages, the product manufacturer or seller could be liable.

-If you believe that you have been injured as a result of a product defect, the Austin products liability attorneys at The Law Offices of George Salinas may be able to help.
+If you believe that you have been injured as a result of a product defect, the Austin products liability attorneys at George Salinas Injury Lawyers may be able to help.
 Our lawyers can investigate your claim, retain the proper experts, and pursue a settlement offer on your behalf.

 If the insurance company refuses to make a reasonable settlement offer on your case, our experienced lawyers can file a lawsuit and litigate your case through the court system.